austintheriot/resonix/scripts/build-wasm/README.md

-# Building Wasm
+# Building Wasm Targets

-For building all wasm targets:
+For building all wasm targets from workspace root:

 ```sh
 # only including example for resonix_graph right now, but other